keystonejs/keystone-nightwatch-e2e/README.md

 ## Application Test Environment Setup
-For a sample e2e test setup, please refer to the one in the {@link https://github.com/keystonejs/keystone/tree/master/test/e2e|KeystoneJS repo}
-that is used for testing the KeystoneJS AdminUI functionality.
+For a sample e2e test setup, please refer to the one in [KeystoneJS](https://github.com/keystonejs/keystone/tree/master/test/e2e) that is used for testing the KeystoneJS AdminUI functionality.
 Using that structure as a guide in your own application and updating it per your application requirements is considered a reasonable approach to get started.
-The following is an overview of a simple test application setup:
+The following is an overview of a simple KNE test application setup:

     test/e2e
         testApp.js                              => your main test app server (requires and starts KNE)